SolaceProducts/pubsubplus-gke-quickstart/README.md

-# Install a Solace Message Router onto a Google Container Engine, (gke), cluster
+# Install a Solace Message Router onto a Google Container Engine (gke), cluster

 ## Purpose of this repository